 Finding the best credit card readers for iPhone users goes way beyond the reader itself.
 Your business size, preferences in aesthetics, and your current business model, along with your goals for growth should be a part of your overall decision-making process.

 Each of the options in iPhone readers has pros and cons, but there’s likely one or two that hit the sweet spot in price and features.
 Not quite sure yet?
 Check out our post on the Best Credit Card Readers For Your Small Business for a deeper dive to help you make the best decision for your small business.
 Or if free is more your speed, check out The Best Free Credit Card Readers For Small Business and find out how to spot a good option — and when to pass.

-Summary - Payment Depot tops the list for its predictable pricing and free starter reader (or competitively priced contactless option), and it offers excellent account stability overall.
+- Payment Depot Mobile: Payment Depot tops the list for its predictable pricing and free starter reader (or competitively priced contactless option), and it offers excellent account stability overall.

-Summary - With a free POS with tons of features to explore, low-cost readers, and no binding contracts, Square offers one of the best bangs for your buck in the industry.
+- Square: With a free POS with tons of features to explore, low-cost readers, and no binding contracts, Square offers one of the best bangs for your buck in the industry.

-Summary - Shopify Lite is ideal for anyone who sells on social platforms and supplements with in-person sales.
+- Shopify Lite: Shopify Lite is ideal for anyone who sells on social platforms and supplements with in-person sales.
 With predictable pricing and lots of room for growth, the Shopify platform is our top pick for eCommerce plus in-person selling.

-Summary - PayPal inherently instills trust with customers, as it's one of the most recognizable brands in the mobile payment processing industry.
+- PayPal Here: PayPal inherently instills trust with customers, as it's one of the most recognizable brands in the mobile payment processing industry.
 We like the transparent pricing and robust options in payment readers for iPhones.